Student Groups & Councils

 - The Humanitarian Engineering playlist on YouTube

 In FIRST LEGO® League, teams use LEGO Mindstorms technologies and LEGO bricks to design, build, and program robots to solve real-world challenges.
-Dartmouth LEGO League began as a Schweitzer Fellowship project by Kristen Lurie '08 in 2007.
+Dartmouth LEGO League (DLL) began as a Schweitzer Fellowship project by Kristen Lurie '08 in 2007.
 Since then, it has matched student mentors with local FIRST teams and has hosted an annual tournament in which several Dartmouth professors, as well as community members, act as judges.
-For more information, contact Dartmouth.LEGO.League@Dartmouth.edu.

-The NSBE's mission is to increase the number of culturally responsible black engineers who excel academically, succeed professionally, and positively impact the community.
+The mission of the National Society of Black Engineers (NSBE) is to increase the number of culturally responsible black engineers who excel academically, succeed professionally, and positively impact the community.
 Dartmouth's NSBE chapter, comprised of 45 undergraduates, is open to all minority students and focuses on supporting academic work, professional development, and connecting students to available resources.

 Of the approximately 30 Schweitzer Fellows in New Hampshire and Vermont, close to half come from Dartmouth, including the only engineering Schweitzer Fellows in the country.
 Past projects include putting together an all-girl team that placed in the annual FIRST LEGO League Robotics Competition, and designing a carbon credit trading simulation for high school students to help them understand the interconnections between environment, policy, and business.